-An extension is a small program that you (a developer) use to add or modify features for Microsoft Edge (Chromium).
+A Microsoft Edge extension is a small program that you (a developer) use to add or modify features of Microsoft Edge (Chromium).
 An extension is intended to improve a user's day-to-day browsing experience.
 It provides niche functionality that is important to a target audience.

 An extension is structured similar to a regular web app.
-At a minimum, it should include the following features.
+An extension should include at least the following features:

 - An app manifest JSON file that contains basic platform information.